How Long Does Fentanyl Stay in Your System?

 Fentanyl is a synthetic opioid painkiller that is used to treat severe pain or postsurgical pain.
 It is between 50 to 100 times more potent than morphine.1

-Physicians prescribe it as an injection, transdermal patch, or in lozenges.
-But on the street, it may be sold as a powder, spiked on blotter paper, combined with or substituted for heroin, or sold as tablets that resemble other opioids.1
+Fentanyl is used in hospital settings as an injectable solution, but it may also be prescribed as a an orally dissolving tablet, a spray, a transmucosal lozenge, or in extended-release transdermal patch formulations.
+But on the street, illicit fentanyl may be encountered as a powder, spiked on blotter paper, combined with or substituted for heroin, or sold as tablets that resemble other opioids.1

 Why Is Fentanyl So Risky?

 This opioid drug was first used in the 1960s as an anesthetic under the brand name Sublimaze.
-The Drug Enforcement Administration (DEA) first reported fentanyl abuse among those without prescriptions in the 1970s.2 However, the medication is still important, as it is used to treat people with severe, chronic painwho have developed tolerance to other opioids.1
+The Drug Enforcement Administration (DEA) has indicated that fentanyl abuse (non-medical misuse) first appeared in the 1970s.2 Despite its abuse liability, a potent opioid like fentanyl still plays a valuable role in certain treatment settings, as it is used to treat people with severe, chronic painwho have developed tolerance to other opioids.1

-Fentanyl is abused by people who seek its euphoric effects and may substitute it for heroin.
+Fentanyl may be abused by people who seek its euphoric effects.
 They may steal it, forge prescriptions, or get it through patients, physicians, and pharmacists.
-The current fentanyl abuse and overdose epidemic, however, involves illicitly made fentanyl from clandestine labs.2
+In other cases, it may be inadvertently used as an adulterant of heroin.
+Much of the current fentanyl abuse and overdose epidemic involves illegally manufactured fentanyl.2

 Fentanyl’s potency greatly increases the risk of overdose.
-It acts on areas of the brain that control breathing, and it can greatly slow or stop breathing, leading to death.
-People may not be aware that they are using fentanyl, since it can be mixed with heroin or cocaine.1
+It acts on areas of the brain that control breathing, which can lead to pronounced respiratory depression and death.
+People may not be aware that they are using fentanyl, since illicit forms of the drug are sometimes found mixed with heroin or cocaine.1

 Metabolism Depends on Administration Method